Select search type

 6. Parenting to the max

-Children feel the stress of exams more these days than ever before.
-So now is the time to bring out your best mumming or dadding skills.
-Be around as much as possible.
 Children like parents taking an interest in their revision (but not taking over) and being available for your child to bounce off their latest memorised facts can help.
-And keep the kitchen cupboard stocked with delicious food.
-When the going gets tough children really appreciate a cup of tea, a plate of biscuits or their favourite meal.
+And keep the kitchen cupboard stocked with delicious (preferably healthy) snacks.
+When the going gets tough, children really appreciate a cup of tea, a yummy treat or their favourite meal.

 7. Encourage breaks and free time.